 - Work with government to ensure local ordinance maintains a fair marketplace for all businesses and does not impede future growth.

-- The continuation of Augusta University’s development as the state’s health and academic center leader which continues to expand our educational initiative of building a first class workforce for future careers in various industry professions.
+- The continuation of Augusta University’s development as the state’s health, academic, and cyber center leader which continues to expand our educational initiative of building a first class workforce for future careers in various industry professions.

 - To expand the high demand technology programs at the Augusta Tech Grovetown campus and the awareness of the critical need for technology careers.